LoyolaChicagoBooks/introcs-csharp/rst/computerscience.rst

 and memory space is limited, so usually integers are stored in a limited space, like 8, 16, 32 or 64 bits.
 We illustrate with the smallest, 8 bits, called a *byte*.
-Since each bit has two possible states, 8 bits have :math:`2^8=256` possible states, and directly considered an binary numerals, represent 0 through :math:`2^8-1=255`.
+Since each bit has two possible states, 8 bits have :math:`2^8=256` possible states.
+Directly considered as binary numerals, they represent 0 through :math:`2^8-1=255`.

 We also want to represent negative numbers, and have about half of the available codes for them.
 An 8-bit signed integer in *twos complement* notation represents 0 through :math:`2^7-1` just as the unsigned numbers do.
 These are all the 8-bit codes with a leading 0.
-A negative number :math:`n` in the range :math:`-2^7=-128` through -1, is represented by the unsigned notation for :math:`n+2^8`.
+A negative number :math:`n` in the range :math:`-2^7=-128` through -1, is represented by what would be the unsigned notation for :math:`n+2^8`.
 These will be all the 8-bit codes with a leading 1.
 For example -3 is represented like unsigned 256 - 3 = 253: 11111101 in binary.

+.. index:: mantissa and exponent

-Limited precision approximation of real numbers are stored in something like scientific notation, except in binary,  roughly :math:`(m)2^e`, with a mantissa m and exponent e.
+Limited precision approximation of real numbers are stored in something like scientific notation, except in binary,  roughly :math:`(m)2^e`, with a mantissa m and exponent e (and a sign).
 Both e and m have fixed numbers of bits, so the limited options for the mantissa restricts the *precision* of the numbers, and the limited options for the exponent restricts the *range*.
 Data on these limits for